 "One real way to know Vermont is to visit every town in the state," said Dr. Arthur Wallace Peach in 1954 when he challenged the state's 377, 747 citizens, as well as its seasonal visitors, to join his newly established 251 Club of Vermont.

-In the nearly six decades since, thousands of Vermonters and Vermont enthusiasts from across the country have taken up the quest, often injecting it with their personal interest in nature, art, photography, architecture, history, museums, covered bridges, farms and farm stands. . . the list goes on.
+For over six decades, thousands of Vermonters and Vermont enthusiasts from across the country have taken up the quest, often injecting it with their personal interest in nature, art, photography, architecture, history, museums, covered bridges, farms and farm stands. . . the list goes on.
 Great for bicyclists, motorcyclists, antique car enthusiasts, and even canoeists like David and Lyn Perrin of Charlotte, Vermont, who spent four years paddling their canoe in all 251 towns and cities to complete their quest.

 - Complimentary membership for everyone in the subscriber's household.